roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7204/connecting-to-chirpstack/chirpstack-abp.md

 1. If you select “**Device Profile  ABP**” or “**DeviceProfile_ABP_CN470**”, it means you want to join ChirpStack in **ABP mode**.

-:::warning
+:::warning ⚠️ WARNING
-:warning: Frequency AS923 in ABP Mode is not supported in ChirpStack
+ Frequency AS923 in ABP Mode is not supported in ChirpStack
 :::

 <rk-img